frontarm/navi/docs/getting-started/Junctions.md

 - `Location` objects, which store state in the format of the Browser's API
 - `RouteSet` objects, which store state in the format of your Component tree

-Junctions are another type of Object.
+Junctions are another type of object.
 But in contrast to the first two objects, Junctions don't actually hold any state.
-Instead, each Junction corresonds to a single part of a `Location`, and specifies how to *just that part* of a Location to a `Route`.
-How do they do this?

-**`Junction` objects contain the information used to map a *given part* of a `Location` to a `Route`, and vice versa.**
+Instead, **each Junction specifies how *one part* of a `Location` maps to a `Route`, and vice versa**.

 In a way, `Junction` objects are just like the junctions in a railway system.
 They're points at which a route can take one of many branches.
 Each junction can feed into the next junction to create a tree.
 And the Route you take through them all will depend on your final Location.